Preventive Mastectomy: Five Years Later

 I have often said that undergoing this surgery and journey was like going through puberty again.

-Hormones, thousands of emotions, a new body that you have to get used to, and lots of people telling you what to do and how to feel.
+Hormones, thousands of emotions, a new body that you must get used to, and lots of people telling you what to do and how to feel.

-Thankfully, five years later, I seem to be at the point where for the most part I am comfortable with my body.
+Thankfully, five years later, I seem to be at the point where I am mostly comfortable with my body.

-My self-confidence is back, I wear what I want to wear because it brings me joy…and I don’t worry about people commenting on my body or their opinions of how I look or the choices I made.
+My self-confidence is back, and I wear what I want to wear because it brings me joy.
+I don’t worry about people commenting on my body or their opinions of how I look or the choices I make.

 Okay…I mean…I still care a little bit…but I don’t let it change how I feel or what I do 😉

-And being at this place of conviction and no regrets, makes me feel so grateful.
+Being at this place of conviction with no regrets makes me feel so grateful.

-While the stabbing nerve pain will go from multiple times a day, to a few times a week, then a month and then you won’t even remember the last time you had it…I have to be honest…
+The stabbing nerve pain will go from multiple times a day to a few times a week, then a month and then you won’t even remember the last time you had it…I have to be honest…

 It never stops hurting.

-In January as I picked my word/phrase to focus on for the year I chose #gritandgrace and I set a few goals for myself that were out of my comfort zone.
+In January, as I picked my word/phrase to focus on for the year, I chose #gritandgrace.
+I also set a few goals for myself that were out of my comfort zone.

 Including working on my arms.